automateps/AutomatePS/Docs/Set-AMWindowConditionControl.md

 ```

 ## DESCRIPTION
-Set-AMWindowConditionControl modifies a control in an AutoMate Enterprise window condition.
+Set-AMWindowConditionControl modifies a control in an Automate window condition.

 ## EXAMPLES